PacktPublishing/Docker-for-Developers/chapter10/code-in-action.md

 This chapter shows how to set up monitoring and alerting using a variety of cloud-native tools.

 ### Technical Requirements
+- [ ] You must have an AWS account with Administrator privileges
 - [ ] You must have a working Kubernetes cluster in the cloud, as set up in Chapter 8
 - [ ] You must have Git, the AWS CLI, Helm 3.x, and kubectl installed on your workstation
 - [ ] Optional: you may use Spinnaker and Jenkins, as set up in Chapter 9 and Chapter 7, to support continuous deployment